 What are You Favorite Lines at Steamboat?

 "My two favorites are the Johnny Chutes and Nailers.
 Both are not on the trail map, so you’ll have to do some investigative work but it will be well worth it.
 The Johnny Chutes, which lie in the heart of Christmas Tree Bowl, and Nailers, which was thinned two years ago, are skiing and riding in the true sense of the way a gladed area should.
 Nice long lines with consistent steep pitch that makes you feel like you’re the only one on the mountain."

 Tips for venturing into this extreme terrrain?

 "Since this is double black diamond, extreme terrain, always ski or ride with a buddy in case something happens.
 Know where you are going or don’t go.
 Have the proper equipment.
 No matter how tempting, observe closures because there is always a good reason for one.
 In this area, avalanche control work plays a key element with open/closed status."

-Terrain Choices for Skiers and Riders Not Ready and Skilled Enough for This Extreme Terrain
+Terrain Choices for Skiers and Riders Not Ready or Skilled Enough for This Extreme Terrain

 Where to Get More Information About Steamboat